devnull-cz/c-prog-lang/modules/array-of-pointers.md

 ```

 Modifying such strings is an undefined operation as they are read-only by the
+specification (6.4.5 paragraph 6: *If the program attempts to modify such an
-specification.
-Code doing so and compiled by GCC or Clang will crash.
+array, the behavior is undefined*).
+Code doing so and compiled by GCC or Clang
+will crash.

+Note that (informative) Annex J in the C99 spec lists modifying a string literal
+as a known portability issue.
+See *J.2 Undefined behavior* and look for "The
+program attempts to modify a string literal".

 #source array-of-ptrs.c